We know that the AdTech industry jargon can be daunting. Let us help you navigate it with our Glossary.

 Exchange bidding is a server-side procedure in which exchange networks and SSPs participate in a unified auction to bid on inventory.
 It’s commonly thought of as Google’s solution to header bidding.

 The fill rate shows how often ad creatives were served when you received an ad impression.
 The number of creatives served is divided by the total number of impressions to arrive at the fill rate.
 The ideal fill rate is close to 100%, which means that all impressions resulted in creatives being displayed.

 Google’s First Contentful Paint (FCP) score aims to measure page load speed from the perspective of the user.
 It helps determine how long it takes for a user to see content on the screen from the time a web page starts to load.
 Website owners should aim for a low FCP score.

 First Input Delay (FID)

 First Input Delay (FID) is one of several Core Web Vitals performance metrics to measure the responsiveness of your website.
 FID measures the time from when a user first interacts with your site (i.e. when they click a link or tap on a button) to the time when the browser can respond to that interaction.

-The information that website owners collect about their visitors in the form of user data.
+First Party Data is the information that website owners collect about their visitors in the form of user data.
 This type of information is considered the most useful and is gathered due to a user’s interaction with the website, such as filling out forms, making requests, purchasing products, and ordering services.